NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

     dotnet add package Newtonsoft.Json
     ```

-2. After the command completes, open the *.csproj* file in the project folder to see the added NuGet package reference:
+2. After the command completes, open the *nuget1.csproj* file in Visual Studio to see the added NuGet package reference:

     ```xml
     <ItemGroup>